JohnBatmanMySlinky/PBRJ/README.md

 - Validate 100% aginst PBR for a single scene
     - Document what is needed to get that level of validation
     - Suffer thru MISWeight & image writing
+- Julia 1.9 has native support for Float16, a 4x speed up would be very nice albeit at some cost.
 - Tidy up implicit Surfaces
+- Add leafs to l-systems
+- What if I instantiated the samplers within the parallel loop instead of deepcopy'ing?
 - Displaced sphere looks cool [link](https://math.stackexchange.com/questions/1071662/surface-normal-to-point-on-displaced-sphere)
 - Add mediums
 - Add bi-linear patches